manguluka/zeit-api-client/README.md

 Originally created for participants in the inaugaural [Zeit Integrations Hackathon](https://zeit.co/hackathon).

 Currently supports a small subset of the Now API, contributions(tests/documentation/endpoint support) welcome and appreciated.
+Feel free to contact `Luka Kakia` on the hackathon Slack with any questions.

 Support for usage outside of a Zeit integration "coming soon".